Updated February 2026

 Apply through SCE’s Charge Ready Home portal within 180 days of installation.

-Septic tanks don’t last forever, even when you care for them properly.
-Rebates from San Mateo County and the state of California help to make the replacement more affordable.
-Let Caccia Home Services help you find the most cost-effective way to access a new system you’ll be able to trust for decades.
+Septic tanks and sewer lines don’t last forever, even when you care for them properly.
+Rebates from San Mateo County and the state of California help to make the cost of replacing them more affordable.
+Caccia Home Services can help you find the most cost-effective way to update or upgrade to a system you’ll be able to trust for decades.

 San Mateo County Septic-to-Sewer Program